Hutt Lagoon: Hydrology

 The lagoon, a marginal-marine salina or marine lake, is an elongate depression about 70 km2 in area, with most of it lying a few metres below sea level.
 It is separated from the Indian Ocean by a beach barrier ridge and barrier dune system.
 Similar to Lake MacLeod, 40 km to the north of Carnarvon, Hutt Lagoon is fed by marine waters through the barrier ridge and by meteoric waters through springs.

 Due to the salina’s sub-sealevel position, seepage of seawater into the salina is continuous year round.
 During the winter wet season, the amount of water coming into the salina is substantially increased by the influx of meteoric groundwater.
 Hutt Lagoon has a Mediterranean climate, with mean annual rainfall of 449 mm (mainly May to August), and a mean annual evaporation rate of 2445 mm.
 These factors combine to form a setting within which salt is deposited seasonally and the rates and style of precipitation follow a balance between influx of water and removal by evaporation.
 During the summer about 95% of the salina surface is a dry salt flat.

 History

 Hutt Lagoon was named by the explorer George Grey, who camped on its eastern edge on 4 April 1839 while on his second disastrous expedition along the Western Australian coast.
-He mistook the wet season lagoon for a large estuary and named "the river and estuary now discovered" after William Hutt, M.P., brother of John Hutt, the second Governor of Western Australia.
-Hutt was a British Liberal politician who was heavily involved in the colonization of Western Australia, New Zealand and South Australia.
+He mistook the wet season lagoon for a large estuary and named "the river and estuary now discovered" after William Hutt, brother of John Hutt, the second Governor of Western Australia.
+William Hutt was a British Liberal politician who was heavily involved in the colonization of Western Australia, New Zealand and South Australia.

-After Grey's arrival back in Perth, Governor Hutt dispatched the colonial schooner Champion under Captain Dring to investigate the large estuary and river discovered.
+After Grey's arrival back in Perth, John Hutt dispatched the colonial schooner Champion under Captain Dring to investigate the large estuary and river discovered.
 In summer, January 1840, George Fletcher Moore aboard Champion reported the Hutt River at its mouth to be dry, and could not locate the large estuary described by Grey.